Kristo Kondakçi: The Women's Chorus

-In 2018, Eureka Ensemble launched the Sheltering Voices Initiative, partnering with Boston area women's shelters to "empower women artists and composers, homeless women, educate the public on domestic abuse issues, and support local homeless shelters".
-The program featured a choir for women experiencing homelessness or poverty and a commission by composer Stephanie Ann Boyd.
-The project was covered by NowThis News in a short video that has been viewed over 3 million times on social media.
+In 2018, Kristo Kondakçi launched the Sheltering Voices Initiative with Eureka Ensemble, partnering with Boston area women's shelters such as Pine Street Inn, Rosie's Place, and Women's Lunch Place to "empower women artists and composers, homeless women, educate the public on domestic abuse issues, and support local homeless shelters".
+This initiative featured a choir composed of women experiencing homelessness or poverty and included a commissioned work by composer Stephanie Ann Boyd.
+The project gained significant public attention, highlighted by a feature in a NowThis News video that has amassed over 3 million views on social media, effectively raising awareness about the issues the initiative seeks to address.

-As a direct result of Sheltering Voices, Kondakçi partnered with his close friend and entrepreneur David McCue to launch the Women's Chorus in partnership with the Women's Lunch Place, a local shelter.
-The Women's Chorus connects women in Boston experiencing homelessness or poverty with the "healing power of music".
-Since its founding in 2018, it has served over 100 women ages 17–82.